rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong motivation to contribute towards improving the lives of citizens and to learn & grow as a Developer, brought him to Samagra.
+Currently, he is part of the SamagraX team.
     image: /img/abhishek.png
     linkedInProfile: 'https://www.linkedin.com/in/abhishek1401/'
     name: Abhishek Pal
-    project: .
+    project: SamagraX
   - bio: >-
       Abhishek holds a Bachelor's degree in Law from the National Law School of India University, Bangalore.
 Before joining Samagra, he worked as an